 A study published by Greek sports scientists found that men that trained with heavy weights (80-85% of their one-rep max, or “1RM”) increased their metabolic rates over the following three days, burning hundreds more calories than the men that trained with lighter weights (45-65% of their 1RM).

 So hit the weights and hit them hard if you want to jack up your metabolic rate and in turn, speed up your fat loss.

 And if you want to score extra points, focus on compound lifts like squats and deadlifts, because these are the types that burn the most post-workout calories.

 I hope you found this article helpful and remember that the journey to a lean, muscular body is a marathon, not a sprint.

 Have you ever experienced a weight loss plateau?
-Were you able to break through?
-If so, what did you do?
-If not, did this article give you a better idea as to why?
+Have anything else you’d like to share?
 Let me know in the comments below!

 How to get lean and build serious muscle and strength, faster than you ever thought possible…

 Depending on how you eat, train, and rest, building muscle and losing fat can be incredibly easy or incredibly hard.
 Unfortunately, most people make many different mistakes that leave them stuck in a rut.